-Common Visualization Missteps on the Web
+Common Data Visualization Missteps on the Web

-- The underlying technology continues to evolve
+- The underlying tech continues to iterate and change

 The Most Effective Visualization is a Number